fdocr/metalsmith-polyglot/Readme.md

 # metalsmith-polyglot

-  A Metalsmith plugin that creates translation paths for files in a website using the convention for relative paths `lang/path` with the exception of the base language that is omitted.
+  A Metalsmith plugin that creates translation paths for files in a website using `lang/path` as a convention for relative paths of translated files (the base language is omitted).

 ## Installation